 - Wellbeing.
 First and foremost, schools need to be safe places.
 It is impossible to learn and grow when you don’t feel safe.

-When teenagers do find themselves in conflict situations, they find it hard to deescalate or calm the situation.
+When adolescents do find themselves in conflict situations, they find it hard to de-escalate or calm the situation.
 This is where parents and teachers come in.
 It is up to us to give kids the tools needed to halt conflict or at least minimise it.
 Most of that comes through language and timing.

 In a conflict situation, where the amygdala is firing on ‘fight or flight’ it is very hard for anybody to conjure up just the right words to calm things down.
 But what if you had an automatic, practised phrase that slowed everything down for you and gave you time to think?
 Rehearsed ‘kick off language’ works well in the stress of conflict situations.
 These phrases are what we need to give to our teens.